utsav-bhandari/wizard-duel/README.md

 text effects modify the game and give interesting effects to the game and player itself.
 Spell cards do damage, have an effect, and have fancy animations.

+Press A to get past the title screen!

 P1:
 A, D for left and right and for charge toggle
 Z for help